 Geographers at Kent State have a strong research focus on GIS.
 Our work includes programming, analysis, visualization, and applications connected to natural hazards, urban ecology, and public health.
-Our GIS Health and Hazards Lab offers research opportunities in multiple areas of geospatial technologies.
 In 2018 we will host the Applied Geography Conference, which will explore many of these technologies and the relationship to on-the-ground outcomes.

 Researchers in Kent State’s Department of Geography actively develop and implement new methods on spatiotemporal-social network analysis/modelling/simulation for different application domains such as crime, economic development, disaster response, land use, migration, public health, sustainable communities, and urban planning.
 Faculty members have received about 60 grants from Department of Commerce, Department of Energy, EPA, Lake Erie Protection Fund, NASA, NSF, National Parks Service, North American Lake Management Society, Ohio Aerospace Institute, Ohio Board of Regents, Ohio Department of Development, Ohio Urban University Program, USGS, and many county government projects.
 This team continues to develop more methods to integrate virtual, perceived, and real spaces with rich spatial, temporal, and thematic resolutions within the context of mobile and big data through individual and team projects, and the applied geography lab.
 We also work on the analysis of social networks in a more qualitative fashion.